 But, the finish is not the only thing tough about the DeWalt.
-All of the DeWalt LED flashlights were put through a variety of torture tests including a 25′ drop test, freeze test, 36 hour corrosion test, a 45 minute tumble test, and independant testing for light output by Lighting Sciences, Inc.
+All of the DeWalt LED flashlights were put through a variety of torture tests including a 25′ drop test, freeze test, 36-hour corrosion test, a 45-minute tumble test, and independent testing for light output by Lighting Sciences, Inc.

 The grip on the 3D flashlight has a very pronounced texture which allows the holder to obtain a very secure grip on the light.
 The light has a hex-shaped head, so it will not roll away if set down, and it will not go far if dropped.
 I like the texture, and think it does a much better job than the less pronounced texturing on many other lights.

 The DeWalt 3D flashlight is backed by a three-year limited warranty and a 90-day money-back guarantee.